-Department of Finance

-Philippine Crop Insurance Corporation
+MOVING ALONG THE NEW SERVICE PATH

+ANNUAL REPORT

+VE SORIORATIO

-Who we are The Philippine Crop Insurance Corporation (PCIC) is the implementing agency of the government's agricultural insurance program.
+The Philippine Crop Insurance Corporation (PCIC) is the implementing agency of the government's agricultural insurance program.
 It currently operates under the supervision of, and as an attached agency to, the Department of Finance, by virtue of Executive Order 148 (September 14, 2021).

+Vision

+By 2028, PCIC will be a sustainable, technology-driven agricultural insurance provider for the Filipino farmers and fisherfolk that provides value for money and fosters resiliency.

+Mission

-Vision By 2028, PCIC will be a sustainable, technology-driven agricultural insurance provider for the Filipino farmers and fisherfolk that provides value for money and fosters resiliency.
-Mission PCIC is a state-owned agricultural insurer committed to developing and implementing insurance programs highly responsive to the needs of small farmers and fisherfolk and other agricultural stakeholders.
-Core Values PCIC's core values guide all our decisions and actions.
-These values are: Dependability.
+PCIC is a state-owned agricultural insurer committed to developing and implementing insurance programs highly responsive to the needs of small farmers and fisherfolk and other agricultural stakeholders.

+Core Values

+PCIC's core values guide all our decisions and actions.
+These values are:

+Dependability.
 We provide prompt and adequate service where and when we are needed.

 Integrity.
 We provide the quantity and quality of service that we have agreed with and committed to our stakeholders.

 Innovation.
 We conduct research and think of new ways to improve the delivery of services required by our clients and stakeholders.

 Partnership.
 We engage our stakeholders in improving the way we serve them.

-CROP
+<section-header><text>